ulyssies/ulyssies/README.md

 ---

-CS graduate building intelligent systems end to end — from the data that trains them to the applications that use them.
+CS graduate building intelligent systems end to end, from the data that trains them to the applications that use them.
 Currently focused on data engineering, AI tooling, and full-stack development.

 ---